jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

         For Linux:  JBOSS_HOME/bin/standalone.sh
         For Windows:  JBOSS_HOME\bin\standalone.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:

         JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
 This script adds the `servlet-security-quickstart` domain to the `security` subsystem in the server configuration and configures authentication access.
 You should see the following result when you run the script: